-- opening separate accounts for Clients and the Company. - performing due diligence over the operational adequacy of the third parties so as to ensure that separate accounts are maintained for holding Client assets and Company assets through the review of (indicatively): the terms of business, expertise, credit ratings, reputation, references, availability of authorization/specialized licenses, granted by the supervisory authority of the country of origin of the third party for the provision of services, availability of suitable staff members employed by the third party, in this respect, availability of information on shareholders, financial position and top managers of the third party and ability of third party to maintain segregation of assets between Clients and the Company.
+- iii. reputation - iv. references - availability of authorization/specialised licences, granted by the supervisory authority of the country of origin of the third party for the provision of services - vi. availability of suitable staff members employed by the third party, in this respect availability of information on shareholders, financial position and top managers of the third party - vii. ability of third parties to maintain segregation of assets between Clients and the Company.

 Further to the above, the Head of Safekeeping & Finance, shall be responsible for ensuring that the Company does not mix its Own funds with its Clients' funds.
-In this respect, the account(s) containing Client funds should be labeled as "Clients' Account".
+In this respect, the account(s) containing Client funds should be labelled as "Clients' Account".

-The implementation of the provisions related to safekeeping client funds are also monitored by the appointed officer for safeguarding client funds, as per CySEC requirements, as an extra layer of control.
+The implementation of the provisions related to safekeeping client funds are also monitored by the appointed officer for safeguarding client funds, as per BAFIN requirements, as an extra layer of control.

-It is noted that for the year ended 30 June 2023, all Client funds were kept in EEA credit institutions.
+For the year ended 30 June 2024, all Client funds were kept in EEA credit institutions.

-2.2.1.2 Risk to Market (RtM)
+Risk to Market (RtM)

 The Company calculates Risk-to-Market ("RtM") capital requirements in accordance with Article 21 of the IFR.
-There are two K-factors under RtM, as described in this section: